 Suman studied Marketing at London South Bank University and went on to interning at Scripps Networks International for 6months.
 Soon after this she became assistant to Jane Featherstone.

 Rhiannon Jones, Office Manager and Assistant to Dan Isaacs, Chris Fry and Naomi de Pear

 Rhiannon joined Sister Pictures in January 2017.
-She started her career in Post-Production soon after graduating from the University of Lincoln with a BA in Media Production.
-Before moving to Sister Pictures Rhiannon was managing a small Audio Post-Production company, Co-ordinating Post and Deliveries on popular UK Drama and Comedy for BBC, HBO, AMC and more.
+She started her career in Post-Production soon after graduating from University with a BA in Media Production.
+Before moving to Sister Pictures Rhiannon was managing an Audio Post-Production company, Co-ordinating Post and Deliveries on popular UK Drama and Comedy for BBC, HBO, AMC and more.